 The tranquil stream runs ankle-high, allowing you to feel the flow of very fine sand around your toes.
 On the outside of the stream, you’ll see many Vietnamese ladies selling coconuts and soft drinks, which is very cheap around 20 thousand dong for each.
 Every place has little table seating down at the water’s edge and even some on the water.
 Enjoy the drink on cute hammocks for you to rest.

-Following the stream along the two sides are sandstone cliff, like stalactites.
+Following the stream, along the two sides, are sandstone cliffs, like stalactites.
 There are so many beautiful places always around every bend.
 For the more adventurous and those in need of a wild story, you can do an ostrich ride.
-This fun costs 100 thousand dong.
+This fun costs 100 thousand dongs.

 4. Red Sand Dunes